999 (emergency telephone number): History

-In 2008–2009, Nottinghamshire Police ran a successful pilot of Pegasus, a database containing the details of people with physical and learning disabilities or mental health problems, who have registered with the force because their disabilities make it difficult for them to give spoken details when calling the police.
+In 2008–2009 Nottinghamshire Police ran a successful pilot of Pegasus, a database containing the details of people with physical and learning disabilities or mental health problems, who have registered with the force because their disabilities make it difficult for them to give spoken details when calling the police.
 Those registered on the database are issued with a personal identification number (PIN) that can be used in two ways.
 By phone – either 999 or the force's non-emergency 101 number can be used – once a person is put through to the control room, they only need to say "Pegasus" and their PIN.
 Their details can then be retrieved from the database and the caller can quickly get on with explaining why they have called.
 In person – the Pegasus PIN can be told or shown to a police officer.
 Pegasus is also used by the City of London Police, Dyfed Powys Police, Surrey Police & Lincolnshire Police.

 The use of push-button telephones can cause problems, because it is easy to push the same button repeatedly by accident, e.g. by objects in the same pocket as the telephone (termed 'pocket dialling') or by children playing with it.
-This problem is less of a concern with emergency numbers that use two different digits, such as 112 and 911, although on landlines 112 suffers much of the same risk of false generation as the 111 code which was considered and rejected when the original choice of 999 was made.
+This problem is less of a concern with emergency numbers that use two different digits, such as 112 and 911, although on landlines 112 suffers much of the same risk of false generation as the 111 code, which was considered and rejected when the original choice of 999 was made.

 The pan-European 112 code was introduced in the UK in April 1995 with little publicity.
 It connects to existing 999 circuits.
 The GSM standard mandates that a user can dial 112 without unlocking the keypad, which can save time but also causes some accidental calls.

 Silent solution 55 is the name given to the initiative that allows people to call 999 when they are not able to speak.
 If the caller does not initially respond to opening questions, the operator will then ask the caller to cough, tap their handset or make another audible sign that indicates they are in need of emergency assistance.
-In some instances where there is still no clear response, the call may be put through to an automated system which asks the caller to press 55 if in danger.
+In some instances when there is still no clear response, the call may be put through to an automated system that asks the caller to press 55 if in danger.

 Procedure

 999 or 112 is used to contact the emergency services upon witnessing or being involved in an emergency.
 In the United Kingdom, the numbers 999 and 112 both connect to the same service, and there is no priority or charge for either of them.
-Callers dialling 911, North America's emergency number, may be transferred to the 999 call system if the call is made within the United Kingdom from a mobile phone.
+Calls to 911, North America's emergency number, may be transferred to the 999 call system if the call is made within the United Kingdom from a mobile phone.